 Module 3 covers Dog Day Care Routines and Services and you will learn how to assess which dogs are right for doggy day care, how to ensure the correct daily routines, play and exercise schedules for each dog and the module also explores the subject of canine behaviour and body language.
 Through this dog course, you will also learn about the additional services that may be offered by a Dog Day Care Business for example: Dog grooming, transportation to the vets, obedience training, dog walking, etc.

-The final module is all about dog wealth, welfare and the canine first aid.
+The final module is all about dog health, welfare and canine first aid.
 Learn all about daily health checks, how to recognise and minimise the risk and spread of disease and infections.
 This module also includes information about Canine First Aid and dealing with emergencies.

 This dog course also includes an optional 1 or 2 week practical placement at a busy custom designed Dog Day Care Centre in Cambridgeshire - a great way to gain hands-on experience and some fantastic ideas about how to run a successful Dog Day Care business!